 I wore the earrings to sell nitrogen to semiconductor companies in the 1980′s.
 Do we think large button earrings will return, in the wake of leggings?
 They did confer a certain authority, even on those of us scared to death by our negotiation responsibilities.

-The pendant from my stepsister.
+The pendant was from my stepsister.
 She had kindly asked me to be the maid of honor at her wedding.
 Not one of my finest hours, in retrospect.
-Sometimes people don’t want highly intellectual toasts at their rehearsal dinners.
-In which laughter on the eve of marriage is somehow celebrated by references to death.
+Sometimes people don’t want highly intellectual toasts at their rehearsal dinners, in which laughter on the eve of marriage is somehow celebrated by references to death.
 I meant well.

 I bought a bracelet in India but the pearls disintegrated.
 I’m thinking they weren’t pearls.
 The purchase was fun, however, and the tea I drank while sitting on pillows in the afternoon sun, delicious.